paulinal3/heavy-things-tracker/readme.md

      * `cloudinary`
      * `multer`
 3. Open code
-4. In browser, go to https://www.exercisedb.io/ and sign up for free acocount for API token
+4. In browser, go to https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb/ and sign up for free acocount for API token
 5. Once account is verified, click on Dashboard, then API TOKEN
 6. Uncover your token to copy and paste in the `.env` file
 7. `.env` file should look like this:
      ```js
-     API_KEY=Token_<yourApiToken>
+     RAPID_API_KEY=Token_<yourApiToken>
      SUPER_SECRET_SECRET=<anyWordYouWant>
      ```
 8. Go to https://cloudinary.com/ and sign up for a free account